rparnas/ry-docs/software-dev-tech-interview.md

 ## Code Exercise
 * A code exercise is presented with a full spec including test inputs and outputs.
 * The candidate may not use AI and must screen share their IDE.
 * The candidate is informed that they may ask the interviewer any question (or that they should feel comfortable to think in silence if they desire).
-In practice, most questions have been clarifications about the prompt or discussions of the candidate's intended approach.
+In practice, most questions have been regarding clarifications about the prompt or the candidate asking for basic feedback on whether their approach is reasonable befor they begin coding.
 * Aim for the code exercise to be about 30 minutes.
 * After the candidate runs their solution, spend 15 minutes asking them to speculate on how they would approach specific extensions to the problem like "What if the input also had to support X?"
 * The initial code problem demonstrates basic competence while the extension discussion demonstrates engineering judgment.
 LeetCode Medium problems were used as a starting point and custom extensions were added by the interviewer ahead of time.